 How can I reduce the cost of using my air con?

 We’ve established that air conditioners aren’t necessarily the Big Bad Wolf when it comes to your power bills.
 However, there is still the potential for your power bill to shock you if you’ve been running your air con a fair bit through a particularly sweltering summer.
 Here are some easy tips to potentially minimise the effect air con can have on your power bill:

 Maintain consistent temperatures

 The easiest way to reduce the impact of air conditioning on your electricity bill is to maintain a consistent temperature throughout the day.
-It might seem counter intuitive, but setting the temperature to warmer in summer, and colder in winter, can ensure the air conditioner isn’t working too hard and hiking up your energy consumption.
+It might seem counter intuitive, but setting the temperature to warmer in summer, and colder in winter, can ensure that the air conditioner isn’t working too hard and hiking up your energy consumption.
 Generally, the best temperatures to go by are 24°C in summer and about 19°C in winter.
 Setting it to these temperatures will ensure both you and your wallet will stay comfortable.